Home Staging Works – Living Organized

 AND, this homeowner became my client.
 Although it wasn’t the right house for us, we turned this house into a home that was easy for others to fall in love with.

-Here is what the happy couple had to say:
+Here is what the happy couple had to say about how home staging works:

 “Thank you for helping us come to grips with the reality of selling our house.
 With your advice we sold the house in a week.
 What a difference it makes when all that stuff you think you need is no longer here.” –Ron & Amanda – Innisfil, Ontario